 Clean from top to bottom.
 Here’s a simple tip that some people overlook.
 If you clean from top to bottom, that is a great way to make sure that you capture any dust that you missed along the way.
 If you do it from bottom to top, you will usually only spread the dust from one surface to another.

 Change your HVAC filter.
 Something else that you can do to maintain a dust-free home is change your HVAC filter as well as to check your air filtration systems.
-According to professional technicians, you should do it between every 60-90 days.
+According to professional technicians like AC installation Boise, you should do it between every 60-90 days.
 That will help to significantly reduce the amount of dust and debris that flies in the air every time you turn your unit on.
-It’s a simply way to reduce the level of dust that is within your home.
+According to AC Repair in Austin, it’s a simply way to reduce the level of dust that is within your home.
 If you’re looking for an HVAC Company, JW Heating and Air can set you up with a preventive maintenance plan, and energy saving program designed to save you money.